RadiantCrystal/AI-Safety/README.md

 # AI-Safety
-Contains all the papers presented in ACM Summer School on Generative AI for Text 2024
+Contains all the papers presented at <b>ACM Summer School on Generative AI for Text 2024</b>

 ## Identifying harmful behaviour of language models